lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 }
 ```

+### The Presenter as UseCaseOutput

+Whenever the Router implements a UseCase, the its Presenter will implement the UseCaseOutput.

+In most cases the Router's UseCaseOutput is pretty simple.
+It will perform localization and then forward the messages to its ViewController.
+The Presenter can also send messages to its Router.

-The Presenter forwards the success event to its router, which will remove the scene.
+Here the Presenter forwards the success event to its router, which will remove the scene.
 In the case of an error,  the Presenter forwards the error event to its ViewController for display:

 ```swift
 extension ItemEditPresenter: ItemEditSaveUseCaseOutput {